 It’s the body in a fight-or-flight mode that flickers, unable to sustain the drive for long.

-Conversely, if your thyroid ratio is higher and dominates, you’re in a slow-mixed oxidation rate, leaning closer to exhaustion.
+Conversely, if the ratio that was slow was relatively further away from the ideal than the ratio that was slow, you’re in a slow-mixed oxidation rate, leaning closer to exhaustion.

 That feels more like slow oxidizer traits: